mootw/snout-scout/readme.md

 - device agnostic; PWA first with native apps for all platforms via Flutter
 - all data processing is done on client for FULL offline support
 - easy export of data into multiple formats like csv and json
-- responsive in low bandwidth scenarios and provide reliable low latency sync to origin
+- responsive in low bandwidth scenarios to allow for multiple transport layers to be considered
-- origin handles authentication/autorizaton (TBD) and as the source of truth
+- cryptography ensures data integrity
 - Connect to the TBA API to autofill data like event schedules and match results (including support for year specific data mapping).
 - Single compact (mostly) readable data JSON file to allow for durable data.
 The structure is also fully typed and null safe
 - strong separation between live stats (like ranking position) and facts (like scouting match data)
 - no data loss
     - client saves all data locally until it can sync
-    - database stores a changeset of all changes
+    - database is append only
 - data anywhere.
-A client device can load and edit scouting data from a server or local disk for the highest possible flexibility.
+A client device can load and edit scouting data from a peer or local disk.

 ## Snout-scout is NOT designed to:
 - track official standings or scores directly (official scores are linked if TBA event key is provided)
 - analyse multiple events at once (multiple events can be queried at the server level)
 - retain compatibility with previous year data (there is no obligation for backwards compatibility)
-- have **extensive** security controls. an authenticated user is assumed to be non-malicious and trusted, there is not validation of timestamps, IDs, or other information sent from clients (This is out of scope for now).
+- have **extensive** security controls. a cryptographically authenticated user is assumed to be non-malicious and trusted, there is not validation of timestamps, IDs, or other information sent from clients.

 # Network/sync methodologies